Large Beast, Unaligned

 How to run Constrictor Snake

 A constrictor snake on the party's side is a familiar, a druid's wild shape, or a serpent-cult cleric's gift.
-Snakes are Int 1 and don't bond, so any "ally" frame is really a frame for the handler.
-Decide who's holding the leash before the scene starts.
+Snakes are Int 1 and do not bond, so any ally frame is really a frame for the handler.
+Decide who is holding the leash before the scene starts.

 In combat the snake is a one-trick distraction.
 Send it onto an enemy spellcaster's turn, force the caster to deal with a Large beast suddenly in their face, and accept that the snake will be dead by the end of the round.
 With 13 HP and AC 13 it cannot tank, but it can buy one missed Concentration check or one wasted enemy attack, which at low levels can decide a fight.

 Stealth is +4 and the snake has 30 ft. walk plus 30 ft. swim, so it can hide in either water or undergrowth and close on whoever has the lowest Passive Perception.
 Blindsight 10 ft. lets it operate in pitch dark or murky water without disadvantage as long as the target is close.
 Pick one party member, usually the trailing scout or the wizard at the back of the marching order, and have the snake close the gap before initiative gets called.
-That's the one moment of fear the snake provides.
+The Bite is +4 to hit for 6 damage (1d8+2), or Constrict at DC 12 Strength save: on a failure, 7 damage (3d4) and grappled (escape DC 12).
+That is the one moment of fear the snake provides.

 In open combat the snake is outmatched.
 Int 1 means no tactics, no flanking, no second target.
 It bites the closest threat and hangs on.
-With 13 HP it's gone after one focused turn, so let the players have the catharsis of dropping it cleanly.
+A constricted target cannot move, which is brutal for a single PC but survivable for a party.
+With 13 HP it is gone after one focused turn, so let the players have the catharsis of dropping it cleanly.
 The snake's job in the encounter is to bloody one PC, not to win a fight against the party.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.